MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/monitor-hci-multi-23h2.md

 This article explains how to use Insights to monitor multiple Azure Local systems.
 For a single Azure Local system, see [Monitor a single Azure Local system with Insights](./monitor-hci-single-23h2.md).

-For information about the benefits, prerequisites, and how to enable Insights on each system, see [Benefits](./monitor-hci-single-23h2.md#benefits), [Prerequisites](./monitor-hci-single-23h2.md#prerequisites), and [Enable Insights](./monitor-hci-single-23h2.md#enable-insights).
+For information about the benefits, prerequisites, and how to enable Insights on each Azure Local system, see [Benefits](./monitor-hci-single-23h2.md#benefits), [Prerequisites](./monitor-hci-single-23h2.md#prerequisites), and [Enable Insights](./monitor-hci-single-23h2.md#enable-insights).

-To monitor multiple Azure Local systems with Insights, you need to enable Insights on each system individually.
+To monitor multiple Azure Local system with Insights, you need to enable Insights on each system individually.
 Instead, you can enable Insights at scale using Azure policies.
 For more information, see [Enable Insights for Azure Local at scale using Azure policies](./monitor-hci-multi-azure-policies.md).

 Watch the video for a quick introduction: